 Compared to the others on the list, the good ole Sierra No. 3™ is something Hollywood junkies will “hop” onto.
 While it played a significant role in logging, mining and dam building operations in the Sierra foothills, it wasn’t until the 1950s that it reached legendary status.
 Often called the “Movie Star Locomotive”, the 4-6-0 ten wheeler locomotive, built in 1891, was made famous by its use in Back to the Future Part III and other Hollywood films like Unforgiven.
 Considered by many as the most photographed steam engine locomotive in the world, you can see this beauty in the same original roundhouse at Railtown 1897 State Historic Park when it was doing “work.”

 It’s no secret that nearly every square inch of the Sierra Nevada is photogenic.
-And these four instagramable places in the High Sierra definitely showcase that!
+And these seven Instagrammable places in California High Sierra definitely showcase that!